microsoft/vscode-go/Readme.md

 ## Using

-First, you will need to install a dogfood build of Visual Studio Code, for example build that includes the commit 2945a564.
-The builds for the different platforms are available [here](https://ticino-builds.azurewebsites.net) and you have to search for the build with the desired commit.
+First, you will need to install a the dogfood build of Visual Studio Code for commit **a3e48a6b** from the internal VS Code [download page](https://ticino-builds.azurewebsites.net).

-__Note__: Once you’ve installed this, you must not accept any automatic updates.
+__Note__: Once you’ve installed this, you **must not accept any automatic updates**.
 If you do, you will be reverted to publicly released builds.
 Steps for how to opt out of automatic updates can be found [here](https://code.visualstudio.com/Docs/supporting/FAQ#_how-do-i-opt-out-of-vs-code-autoupdates).

 Next, clone this repo into your Code extensions folder and run `npm install`.